iarna/fetch-fic/README.md

 Nothing is ever expired from the cache, so it can get pretty big (mine weighs ~1GB, but I also download an absurd amount of fic).

-## DETAIL
+## COMMAND LINE OPTION REFERENCE

 The tool will take any link to any page of a thread.
-But if you intend to scrape it should be a link to the index page.
+If you intend to scrape it should be a link to the index page.

 The last line printed is the filename of the epub file it created for you.
 This is produced from the thread title.

-All of the arguments are optional

 ### --xf_user <cookie>

+Used by: `ff get`, `ff update`, `ff generate`

 You can optionally pass the value of your `xf_user` cookie if you want to download threads that are restricted to members of the site.
 To get this cookie you'll have to look in your browser.
 It's a pain ¯\\\_(ツ)\_/¯

-### --xf_session <cookie>

-Alternatively, you can use the session cookie from your browser.
-Unlike `xf_user` this will expire after some amount of inactivity.
+The good news is that once you've done this for `ff get` you shouldn't need it when doing `ff update` or `ff gen`.

 ### --scrape

+Used by: `ff get`, `ff update`

 If included then instead of fetching threadmarks we'll slurlp links from the URL you specified and count those as chapters.

+Your use of this with `ff get` will be remember and `ff update` will automatically do the same.
+If you want to stop `ff update` from following along you can pass `ff update --no-scrape`.

 ### --and-scrape

+Used by: `ff get`, `ff update`

 Fetch threadmarks AND slurp links from the URL you specified.
 Often results in duplicates but it's also often the only way to get _everything_.

-### --cache

-For `ff read`, forces the use of the cache instead of looking for a fresh table of contents.

-### --no-cache

-For `ff generate`, disable the use of the cache when fetching chapter data.

-### --no-network

-Error if anything tries to access the network (on a cache-miss).
-Note that `--no-cache` and `--no-network` used together are guaranteed to error out.

-### --requests-per-second=num

-The maximum number of network requests that will be made per second.
-This defaults to `1` which seems to avoid everyone's flood protection, but if you know you're fetching from a site that allows it, increasing this can make fic downloading a lot faster.

-### --concurrency=num

-Set the maximum number of simultanteous network requests we'll do at a time.
-This is limited in conjunction with `requests-per-second` and so only comes into play when a site is unable to respond in `1/requests-per-second` seconds, eg, if you set `requests-per-second` to `5`, then concurrency would only happen when the site took great than 200ms to reply.
-This limits how many outstanding requests to a slow site are allowed.
+Your use of this with `ff get` will be remember and `ff update` will automatically do the same.
+If you want to stop `ff update` from following along you can pass `ff update --no-and-scrape`.

 ### --output